filipnet/rspamd-learn-helper/README.md

 Contributions to this project are welcome!
 Whether you want to add features, fix bugs, or improve documentation, feel free to submit a pull request.

 ## License
-This project is licensed under the BSD License, take a look at LICENSE for details.
+This project is licensed under the BSD 3-Clause "New" or "Revised" License, take a look at LICENSE for details.